jklebucki/AJKIOTSolution/README.md

 ![100commitow](https://img.shields.io/badge/c%23,flutter,c-100commitow-blue)![Version](https://img.shields.io/badge/bundle_version-0.0.1-green)

-This solution is to deliver 4 projects:
+This solution delivers four projects:

-- AJKIOT.Web - Application that manages accounts and accesses
+- **AJKIOT.Web** - An application that manages accounts and accesses
-- ajk_iot_mobile - Mobile application
+- **ajk_iot_mobile** - A mobile application
-- AJKIOT.Api - endpoints for WebApp and MobileApp
+- **AJKIOT.Api** - Endpoints for the WebApp and MobileApp
-- ajk_iot_devices - Software for the ESP8266 module
+- **ajk_iot_devices** - Software for the ESP8266 module

-100 commits are to provide a solution to support at least one IoT device.
+100 commits are aimed at providing a solution to support at least one IoT device.

-# Its alive!
+# It's alive!

-<a href="https://iot.ajksoftware.pl/" style="font-size: 24px;">https://iot.ajksoftware.pl</a>
+Visit the live site: [https://iot.ajksoftware.pl/](https://iot.ajksoftware.pl/)

+The current release version is ready for public testing.
+Considering the current stage and stability, it is recommended to label this release as a **Release Candidate (RC)** version.